 1. A Lover of Words

 I’ve always had a way with words.
-I learned to read when I was four years old, and proceeded to read all of my friends’ birthday cards aloud for them at their parties (my mom has this on video).
+I learned to read when I was four years old, and proceeded to read my friends’ birthday cards aloud for them at their parties (my mom has this on video).

 Throughout middle and high school, I suffered my way through what is called “The International Baccalaureate Program.”
 [Insert apocalyptic music here].
 I learned more about MLA- and APA-style formatting than I care to admit, and was once docked 50 points off of a paper because I refused to stop ending sentences with prepositions.
-(I have always thought that it’s a ridiculous “rule,” and by the end of the semester my teacher actually ended up agreeing with me.)
+(I’ve always thought that it’s a ridiculous “rule,” and by the end of the semester my teacher actually ended up agreeing with me.)

 2. Not a Veterinarian

-When I was six years old, I made up my mind.
-I wanted to be a veterinarian.
+When I was six years old, I made up my mind: I wanted to be a veterinarian.

 When I was 11, I saved up my allowance for two years because my mom promised me that I could have a Shetland Sheepdog puppy… if I paid for it myself.
 She kept her promise—Misty is now almost 15 years old, asleep at my feet while I write this.

 In high school, I continued with my blind ambition to save all animal kind.
-I failed to see my mediocre grades in math and science as a red flag, instead choosing to will myself to be everything that everyone expected me to be (or so I thought).
+I failed to see my mediocre grades in math and science as a red flag, instead choosing to will myself to be everything everyone expected me to be (or so I thought).

-And, I was right.
+And I was right.
 One year into my pre-veterinary studies at CSU, I had: